emerleite/mongo-migrate/Readme.md

 ### Basic information
 By convention, mongo migrate uses the directory db/migrate when generating and running migrations.
 You can change it, by editing the MIGRATION_DIR configuration at config.cfg.
 See config.sample.cfg for details.

+### Configuration
+MongoDB migrate uses a configuration file called config.cfg.
+It has the following options:

+*  MONGO_HOST      - The database host.
+Default is localhost
+*  MONGO_DATABASE  - Required.
+Do not have default value
+*  MIGRATION_DIR   - Where to find migrations.
+Default is ./db/migrate/
+*  MONGO_USR       - Username.
+Default is empty
+*  MONGO_PWD       - Password.
+Default is empty

+Note: When you use MONGO_USR and not MONGO_PWD you'll be prompted for password.

 ### Generate
 Mongo migrate generates migrtion in the following format: